yu2491/CV/README.md

 #### High attention to detail
 During my time at IFDS I regularly received a low percentage of regulatory errors or financial penalties and one quarter was the best performer on the team, with a 100% accuracy during those 3 months.

+## Experience

+**The Mole Clinic** (August 2019 to July 2020)
+_Receptionist_
+- Worked the front desk, booked/managed appointments and maintained patient records.
+- Used _emotional intelligence_ to make patients feel at ease.
+- Took the _initiative_ to create a guidebook with essential information for future new starters and admin staff.
+- Provided ample support to team members and doctors with _creative solutions_ to challenges regarding scheduling.
+- Redesigned Excel spreadsheet for follow up calls with formulas, autocomplete cells and conditional formatting.

+**General Medical Council** (October 2018 to March 2019)
+_Tribunal Development Assistant_
+- Used _great organisational skills_ to provide efficient administrative support to the Tribunal Development Section.
+- Responded to queries and fixed broken spreadsheets by _problem solving_ effectively.

+**Travelling & Working Holiday Visa in Australia** (January 2017 - July 2018)
+- My mind was expanded and I _adapted_ to different cultures, lifestyles and work ethics.
+- I worked on farms (picking and packing fruit) and did temporary office jobs.
+- Improved my Excel skills during a three week project for AstraZeneca merging and analysing files using vlookups and pivot tables.
+- Worked as Credit Support Officer gathering and _analysing data_ for loan applications.

+**IFDS (now SS&C)** (August 2013 to December 2014 & July 2015 to December 2016)
+_Book & Pricing Administrator/Team Leader_
+- With excellent _time-management_ and _leadership_, oversaw a team of 25 to ensure reports were sent accurately and on time.
+- Used _honest, open-communication_ regarding any lateness or queries.
+- Produced daily reports of fund activity with _high attention to detail_.
+- _Gave feedback_ during monthly meetings with team members to discuss performance and progression.

 ## Education

 #### Makers Academy (July 2020 to October 2020)

-- OOP, TDD, MVC
-- Agile/XP
+- Languages: Ruby, JavaScript, SQL, HTML, CSS
-- Ruby, Rails, JavaScript
+- Frameworks/environments: Rails, Node.js, Phaser.js
+- Databases: Postgres, MongoDB
-- RSpec, Jasmine, Capybara
+- Testing/Code Quality: Rspec, Jasmine, Capybara, Rubocop, Simplecov
+- CI/CD pipeline with: TravisCI, Heroku

+Applying industry-standard practices:
+- OOP, MVC, TDD and BDD
+- Agile/XP working practices: MVP, 2-day sprints, Stand-ups, Retros, Pairing, Mobbing, Mood check-ins.
+- Planning: User stories, CRC, Wireframes and Domain Modelling

 #### University of Exeter (September 2009 to July 2012)

-- BSc Human Biosciences - 2:2
+_BSc Human Biosciences_

 - The course covered many aspects of both biosciences and sports science.
 With modules in anatomy, biomechanics, physiology, forensics and microbiology.
 - I was also part of the Netball High Performance Squad, Rugby, Global Chums & Mind Your Head Societies.

-#### Any other qualifications

-- 2020 Complete Python Bootcamp by Jose Portilla on Udemy - In Progress
-- Java Programming Masterclass for Software Developers by Tim Buchalka on Udemy - In Progress

 ## Hobbies

-I love most sports and enjoy watching major competitions, in particular female team sports.
+I love most sports and enjoy watching major competitions, in particular women’s football and rugby.
 Covid allowing I play Tag Rugby in a local league every week and in 2012 I volunteered at the London Olympics, an experience I will never forget.
-I also have an active interest in equality particularly within the LGBT+ community.
+I also have an active interest in equality (particularly within the LGBT+ community) and mental health/wellbeing.
+I am currently embarking on a 30-day yoga challenge.